andela-dsowemimo/BucketListAPI/README.md

 The Bucketlist can simply be created using a name and adding items to the bucketlist

+#Authentication

+Users are authenticated using an auth_token.
+This ensures that only authenticated users can interact with non public endpoints.
+The table below shows a list of the endpoints and their access restrictions.

 |    Endpoint              | Functionality                      | Public Access         |
 | -------------            | -------------                      | -------------         |
 | POST /auth/login         | Logs a user in                     |        TRUE           |